23-MDDN342/project-1-parameterised-space-jwm197/README.md

-I expreimented with added some small circles as extra details to the ufo which I think look better.
-I also tried adding kind of a roving scanner effect out front of the ufo which doesn't work at all.
+I have added a yellow light under the ship which added a spot of colour and allows the trees to be lit up.
+This adds some colour to the design and helps add a focal poin to the ship.